JoshMiles/tccsite/docs/P05/70-to-79-People/73-Family-and-Friends/index.md

 ---
-share: True
+share: true
-staged: True
+staged: true
-category: "P05/70-to-79-People/73-Family-and-Friends"
+category: P05/70-to-79-People/73-Family-and-Friends
-jid: "P05.73.01"
+jid: P05.73.01
-pro: "P05"
+pro: P05
 ac: "73"
 id: "01"
-jarea: "70-79 People"
+jarea: 70-79 People
-jcat: "73 Family and Friends"
+jcat: 73 Family and Friends
-desc: "Profiles about family and friends related to the victim(s) and/or suspect(s) and/or person/people of interest."
+desc: Profiles about family and friends related to the victim(s) and/or suspect(s) and/or person/people of interest.
-friendlyname: "Family and Friends Index"
+friendlyname: Family and Friends Index
-title: "index"
+title: index
-alias: "P05-73-01, Family and Friends Index"
+alias: P05-73-01, Family and Friends Index
 ---

 >[!info]- Location: P05.73.01
 >**Area:** P05 - 70-79 People
 >**Category:** 73 - 73 Family and Friends